amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

 ``
 <img src="images/publicipdisplay.png"/><br/>

 6. Enter the public IP address in to a web browser.
-The app is displayed, including the hostname of the VM that the load balancer distributed traffic to <br/>
+The app is displayed, including the hostname of the VM that the load balancer distributed traffic to.<br/>
 <img src="images/output.png"/><br/>